-- STATE OF EMERGENCY: On Monday, June 15, 2020, the Town Council held a public meeting via telecommunications and approved the extension of the state of emergency to July 14, 2020.
+- STATE OF EMERGENCY: On Monday, November 16, 2020, the Town Council held a public meeting via telecommunications and approved the extension of the state of emergency for the Town to December 14, 2020.

 - OPEN MEETINGS: On June 12, 2020, Governor Gina Raimondo extended the deadline for public meetings to use telephone or electronic communications for the purpose of conducting open and transparent meetings that are accessible to the public by issuing Executive Order 20-46, which extends the deadline to July 12, 2020: “Public bodies conducting meetings, as those terms are defined by Open Meetings Act, are hereby relieved from the prohibitions regarding use of telephonic or electronic communication to conduct meetings, contained in Rhode Island General Laws §42-46-5(b), and are required to make provisions to ensure public access to the meeting of the public body for members of the public through adequate, alternative means.”
 The full executive order may be found here https://governor.ri.gov/newsroom/orders/.

 - COURT: Beginning in June, Municipal Court and Probate Court are taking place in the Town Council Chambers.
 Anyone with a court date who is scheduled to appear before the judge is asked to:

 - use the east entrance near the ADA doors on the back right side of the building;

 - observe strict social distancing at all times.
 This may require that you wait outside the building after checking in.